vittoriop77/HealthChecksIO/README.md

 # HealthChecksIO
-Connect to HealthChecksIO from ESP8266
+Connect to HealthChecks.IO from ESP8266